sbin-github/sbin-public-cv.github.io/projects.md

 <br>
 Most gait analysis methods rely on IMUs or encoders; however, these sensor systems necessitate rigid mounts, often resulting in misalignment issues.
 To overcome this challenge, we developed a soft sensor system with an ergonomic design and optimized our algorithm to enable robust, real-time analysis of gait phases and modes.
 <br>
-- A very early step of this study was announced in [IEEE ICCAS 2021](https://ieeexplore.ieee.org/document/9649762)
+- A very early step of this study was announced in the [*IEEE ICCAS 2021*](https://ieeexplore.ieee.org/document/9649762)
-- Another early step was announced in [IFAC MECHATRONICS 2022](https://www.sciencedirect.com/science/article/pii/S240589632202612X)
+- Another early step was announced in the [*IFAC MECHATRONICS 2022*](https://www.sciencedirect.com/science/article/pii/S240589632202612X)

 ---